2012 United States House of Representatives elections in Indiana: District 5

 The 5th district continues to include Hamilton County and the north side of Indianapolis, but received Democratic-leaning areas in northern Marion and Madison, and lost rural areas near Fort Wayne.
-The district is expected to continue to favor Republicans.
+The district was expected to continue to favor Republicans.

 Republican incumbent Dan Burton, who had represented the 5th district since 2003 and previously represented the 6th district from 1983, retired rather than seeking re-election in 2012.